 Alternative 4 contemplates the California quillback rockfish F=0 rebuilding strategy (Table 2, Agenda Item F.2, Attachment 1, March 2024).
-Given this stock inhabits areas that the trawl sector does not generally fish due to depth and habitat constraints, it is unlikely this fishery will encounter this stock.
-Therefore, the impacts to the trawl IFQ fishery under Alternative 4 are the same as those under Alternative 1 (default HCR).
-While mortality of California quillback rockfish in the IFQ fishery is very low compared to other fisheries, there has been some historical mortality.
-As discussed under Alternative 1 (Chapter 3, §2.2), small amounts of quillback rockfish have been observed in IFQ hauls off of California.
+While very low compared to other fisheries, there has been a very small amount of historical mortality of California quillback rockfish in the IFQ fishery, predominantly from bottom trawl vessels.
 Impacts to California quillback rockfish from the IFQ fishery under Alternative 4 would be the same as those described under Alternative 1.
 Possible management measures to restrict California quillback rockfish mortality in the IFQ fishery would also be the same across all HCR alternatives.
-Those are landing limits for non-IFQ species and groundfish conservation areas.
+Those are landing limits for non-IFQ species and groundfish conservation areas